jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 3. Uncomment Assignment 2 outputs in `outputs.tf`

 ### What It Does
-Combines default company tags with environment-specific tags.
+Combines default organization-wide tags with environment-specific tags into a single tag map that you can apply to any AWS resource.

 ### Demo Steps